-We have entered into an underwriting agreement, dated , 2018, with A.G.P., acting as the representative of the several underwriters named below, with respect to the shares of common stock and the pre-funded warrants subject to this offering.
-Subject to certain conditions, we have agreed to sell to the underwriters, and the underwriters have severally agreed to purchase, the number of shares of common s tock and the pre-funded warrants provided below opposite their respective names.
+We have entered into an underwriting agreement, dated , 2018, with A.G.P., acting as the representative of the several underwriters named below, with respect to the shares of common stock and the accompanying common warrants, and the pre-funded warrants and the accompanying common warrants subject to this offering.
+Subject to certain conditions, we have agreed to sell to the underwriters, and the underwriters have severally agreed to purchase, the number of shares of common stock and the accompanying common warrants and the accompanying common warrants provided below opposite their respective names.

+Number of Number of

+Number of Pre-Funded Common

-Underwriters Number of Shares Pre-Funded Warrants
+Underwriters Shares Warrants Warrants

 A.G.P.

 CIM Securities, LLC

 Total

-The underwriters are offering the shares of common stock and the pre-funded warrants subject to their acceptance of the shares of common stock and the pre-funded warrants from us and subject to prior sale.
-The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock and the pre-funded warrants offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
-The underwriters are obligated to take and pay for all of the shares of common stock and the pre-funded warrants if any such shares and pre-funded warrants are taken.
+The underwriters are offering the shares of common stock and the accompanying common warrants and the pre-funded warrants and the accompanying common warrants subject to their acceptance of the shares of common stock, common warrants and the pre-funded warrants from us and subject to prior sale.
+The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock and the accompanying common warrants and the pre-funded warrants and the accompanying common warrants offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
+The underwriters are obligated to take and pay for all of the shares of common stock and the accompanying common warrants are taken.